MarkRobertson67/SnacksApp/README.md

 5. Make sure to include in your .gitignore file:   node_modules .env
 .DS_Store
-5. Start the back-end server:  nmp start
+5. Start the back-end server:  npm start, which will actually start Front and back-end.

 ## **Front-end**